dseguy/php-error-messages/messages/%d-arguments-are-required,-%d.rst

 + Reduce the number of %s in the first argument.
 + Add the missing argument in the function call.
 + Replace the %s by %%s.

+In previous PHP versions, this error message used to be :ref:`too-few-arguments`.